 Here’s the story about Juneteenth, and why we all should know it.

-Up to this point, black people (who were captured and brought to America) were viewed and treated as property and animals, not humans with rights.
-Their purpose was that of free labor for farming, working as servants and basically doing whatever their owners commanded.
+Up to this point, Black people (who were captured and brought to America) were viewed and treated as property and animals, not humans with rights.
+Their purpose was to provide free labor for farming, working as servants and basically doing whatever their owners commanded.
 Many people saw slavery as immoral and wanted to end it.
-Confederates didn't agree that the federal government had the right to do so, which was a major factor in them separating from the Union.
+Confederates didn’t agree that the federal government had the right to do so, which was a major factor in them separating from the Union.
 Subsequently, the Civil War began.

 In 1865, the Confederate states were defeated.

-Two months after the Civil War ended, General Gordon Granger announced federal order in Galveston, Texas, the last Confederate state holding onto their human property.
-Granger declared that all previously enslaved people were free, and he was backed by Union troops to enforce the decree.
+Two months after the Civil War ended, General Gordon Granger announced a federal order in Galveston, Texas — the last Confederate state holding onto their human property.
+Granger declared all previously enslaved people were free, and he was backed by Union troops to enforce the decree.

 This climax of freedom took place on June 19, 1865, therefore, Juneteenth.
 It is the annual celebration of African Americans being released from the last shred of slavery in this country.
 Some communities hold gatherings, parades and festivals in commemoration.

-The happenings of June 19 were major progress, not just for black Americans, but for our nation!
-It was a beginning step toward equality and to be treated as people and not property.
+The happenings of June 19 were major progress, not just for Black Americans, but for our nation!
+It was the beginning step toward equality, to Black Americans being treated as people and not property.

-While Juneteenth is not yet a national holiday, the significance of this time is starting to catch hold.
+Juneteenth became a national holiday in 2021, and the significance of this time is starting to catch hold.
 While many white Americans are acknowledging the pattern of struggle that African Americans still face daily, we have long strides to make.

 Recognizing the ending of slavery as a nation is a good start!
 Happy Juneteenth!